FHA vs. Conventional Loans: Pros, Cons and Requirements

 FHA loans at a glance

 These types of loans can be a lifeline for those with less-than-stellar credit or limited money for a down payment.
-Since the loans are insured by the FHA, private lenders are more willing to take on riskier borrowers.
+Since FHA-insured loans are backed by the FHA, private lenders are more willing to accept riskier borrowers.

-For borrowers with poor credit who can't afford a big down payment, FHA loans tend to be more affordable than conventional loans.
-And the reverse is also true: Conventional loans might be cheaper for folks who have decent credit and can afford a down payment of, say, 10% or 15%.
+For borrowers with poor credit who can't afford a large down payment, FHA loans are often more affordable than conventional loans.
+And the reverse is also true: Conventional loans might be cheaper for people with good credit and who can afford a down payment of, say, 10% or 15%.

-Like conforming loans, FHA loans have limits as well.
-According to HUD, FHA loan limits range from $524,225 to $1,209,750 for single-family homes, depending on your county.
+Like conforming loans, FHA loans have limits.
+According to HUD, FHA loan limits range from $541,287 to $1,249,125 for single-family homes, depending on your county.

 FHA vs. conventional loans: overview of requirements